Institution of Engineers, Sri Lanka: Engineering Council of Sri Lanka

 In 2017, the IESL sponsored legislation through parliament to establish the Engineering Council of Sri Lanka.
 Engineering Council has been criticized on its susceptibility to government influence and domination by the IESL with majority of the council are its members.
 It is criticized for allowing only the IESL and IIESL to submit its members for registration as engineering practitioners.
 Thereby allowing both institutions with IESL ability to control registration of engineering practitioners.
 IESL has been criticized in the past for restricting registration of Chartered Engineers having suspended the mature candidate route for non graduate engineers.
 With the formation of the Engineering Council foreign qualified engineers have become effectively excluded from practicing in Sri Lanka.
 Thereby establishing a monopoly for IESL graduate engineers in the island.

 Singapore - Sri Lanka Free Trade Agreement

 In 2018, IESL along with the GMOA has objected and criticized the Government of Sri Lanka for entering into a Free Trade Agreement with Singapore.
 Known as the Singapore - Sri Lanka Free Trade Agreement (SSLTA), IESL claims have liberalized the services sector affecting the practices of local professionals such as engineers forcing them to compete with service sector companies from Singapore, which offer better quality services at lower rates than local professionals or organizations.

+Council (2025–2026)

+The Council of the Institution of Engineers, Sri Lanka (IESL) for the 2025–2026 session is headed by President Eng.
+Kosala Kamburadeniya.
+The principal office bearers are: